appcircleio/appcircle-docusaurus/docs/publish-module/publish-information/check-release-status.md

 # Check Release Status

 Appcircle performs status checks for your published applications.
 This status gives you information about the status of the relevant version on the market.
-You can find detailed information about Appcircle's status feature in the documentation [**here**](/publish-module/binary-management#store-status).
+You can find detailed information about Appcircle's status feature in the [**Store Status Documentation**](/publish-module/binary-management#store-status).

 Appcircle updates a published app for status updates **every 30 minutes** if the app is [**Marked as RC**](/publish-module/publish-information/marking-release-candidates).
 However, the user can also do this manually.